 Flower buds.
 Photo: Robert Whyte

+The fruit is a feature, leading to the common name of the genus Beautyberry.
+It is a globose drupe to 4 mm in diameter, whitish to purple when ripe.
+Also placed in the Lamiaceae.
 The whole plant is analgesic, antiphlogistic (reduces fever by lowering the body temperature from a raised state) and haemostatic (acting to arrest bleeding or hemorrhage).
 A decoction has been used in the treatment of haemoptysis (coughing up blood from the respiratory tract), haematemesis (vomiting blood), nose bleed, haematuria (the presence of blood in the urine), traumatic bleeding, traumatic injuries and rheumatoid arthritis.
-The whole plant can be crushed for external applications to wounds.
-(A Barefoot Doctors Manual.
+The whole plant can be crushed for external applications to wounds (A Barefoot Doctor’s Manual.
 Running Press ISBN 0-914294-92-X, Herbal from China).

 Fruit.
 Photo: Robert Whyte